 With all that you know now, you are ready to write your rocker cover gasket replacement listing for Airtasker!
 You will want to be clear about your needs and itemise what you think the job involves.
-Then, it is just a matter of posting it, getting offers and comparing them to make a choice.
+Then, it is just a matter of posting it, getting offers from car repair specialists and comparing them to make a choice.
 We recommend going on more than just the price, such as looking for any ratings or further information about the mechanic.
 They can come to you to do the work if needed, and we suggest you use the following details to get the best offers:

 The time frame required (emergency, longer amount of time available, etc.)

 Budget (the amount you have for the project)

 Your location and if you anticipate any issues or challenges posed by the location

 The make, model and age of the vehicle, along with notes on other tasks (intel manifold on car, oil change, and so on)

 The materials and parts you will provide (and ask for a quote on them if you want to compare your options)

 If you require a warranty on labour (and materials if you don’t supply them)

 The more details you offer, the easier it is for a provider to give an accurate and competitive offer.
 Keep in mind that most will also use your listing as a guideline for when they arrive to do the work – so accuracy and honesty are key!

 Examples of Rocker Cover Gasket Replacement Listings from Airtasker